Language Learning

 Typically 5 hours/weekday of classes, plus 4 hours/weekday and 5 hours/Saturday of self-study (listening practice, vocabulary and grammar drills), for total of 50 hours/week.
 24 weeks for Spanish, 44 for Russian, 88 for Chinese, hence the 1200, 2200 and 4400 hour estimates given previously.
 Classes are mix of small group (3-5 students) and individual tutoring, focusing initially on acceptable pronunciation, then on conversational listening skills, then on active conversation practice.
 Teachers are mostly native speakers, though FSI also recommends some teaching by fluent non-natives who learned foreign language as adult (at FSI preferably), since such non-native teachers often understand student difficulties better than native speakers.

 Main problem with duplicating conversation part of FSI/DLI method is finding suitable tutor.
 To exactly duplicate method requires effectively full-time tutor (5 hours/day) but not everyone can take on full-time tutoring job with no certainty as to how long job will last.
 Even if tutoring only 1-2 hours/day, no guarantee suitable tutor can be found (several alternating tutors, available for more popular languages at FSI, even more difficult to arrange).
 Many private tutors are simply incompetent.
 Personality compatibility and reliability (showing up on time) might be issues that are only discovered after several weeks of study.
 Most importantly, private tutors are often reluctant to push students out of their language comfort zone, because this is unpleasant for student and may cause student to stop doing business with tutor.
 In other words, it is difficult to reproduce incentive structure of FSI/DLI.
-Finally, at 600, 1100, 2200 tutoring hours for Spanish, Russian, Chinese, and assuming hourly tutoring rate of $15/hour, cost of duplicating FSI/DLI method with private tutor would be $9000, $16500, $33000, which might be barrier for some students.
+Finally, at 600, 1100, 2200 tutoring hours for Spanish, Russian, Chinese, and assuming hourly tutoring rate of $30/hour for high-quality professional tutor, cost of duplicating FSI/DLI method with private tutor would be $18000, $33000, $66000, which might be barrier for many students.
 FSI/DLI course materials are publicly available (links below in resources section).
 Teachers at FSI/DLI are experienced using these course materials, whereas private tutor would need time to adapt to them.

 No problem duplicating FSI/DLI non-conversational listening practice or reading practice as part of self-study program, since these are mostly self-study even at FSI/DLI.